 I love potatoes.
 Sweet potatoes, fingerling potatoes, Japanese yams, purple potatoes, baked, fried, steamed, mashed, they’re all acceptable in my book.
 If I find a new method of preparing the tubers, I’m going to try it.
-This Cajun spiced potato wedges is a perfect example of me trying to spice up regular potato wedges, increasing the flavors tenfold.
-Potato wedges are delicious fried but these are baked to save on those calories.
+These Cajun spiced potato wedges are a perfect example of me trying to spice up regular potato wedges, increasing the flavors tenfold.
+Potato wedges are delicious when fried but these are baked to save on those calories.
 Perfect as a side to any meal, including Memorial Day BBQs this weekend!

 **Helpful tips and common mistakes

 Preparing potatoes does take longer than preparing green beans, corn, or other vegetables, but the majority of the time is spent waiting on them cooking, freeing up your hands for other dishes.

 The first step is choosing the potato.
 I recommend russet potatoes in this recipe since they have a high starch content, meaning they will produce the crispiest crust.
 Yukon gold potatoes are a second choice if russet potatoes are not available.